linkedin/ControlLLM/README.md

     eval_steps: int = 1000
     # stop by max_eval_step for eval, set to 0 or negative to disable it
     max_eval_step: int = 20
-    hf_hub_metrics_cache_dir: str = "/shared/metrics/"  # cache for huggingface metrics, it also caches the code of the metrics calculation which can be customized via remote code
+    hf_hub_metrics_cache_dir: str = "/shared/metrics/"  # nfs folder to cache for huggingface metrics, it also caches the code of the metrics calculation which can be customized via remote code
 ...

 # expect this in the training log and all metrics in tensorboard